rpires-dev/laravel_lighthouse_voyager_cloudinary/README.md

 ```
 php artisan voyager:admin your@email.com --create
 ```
-Seed dummy data:
+Seed dummy data:<br>
-Before doing this head on to https://dummyapi.io/account to get your api key, and paste it in your .env variable by:
+⚠️ Before doing this head on to https://dummyapi.io/account to get your api key, and paste it in your .env variable by:
 ```
 DUMMY_API_KEY='your_dummy_api_key'
 ```